Quick Answer

 Clinical Charting & Documentation

 Dentrix has the edge here.
-Its perio charting is considered industry-leading, and it recently added voice-powered clinical documentation — dictate SOAP notes in real-time.
+Its perio charting is considered well-regarded, and it recently added voice-powered clinical documentation — dictate SOAP notes in real-time.
 Tab32 offers customizable odontogram charting with specialty support, but some users report lag in perio charting and mouse-only input.
 Edge: Dentrix.

 AI & Diagnostics